 SOME THINGS THAT MAY INTEREST YOU

-I am a professional engineer (P Eng) and graphic designer (RGD) with proven expertise in building, enabling, and leading successful design teams, as well as facilitating complex multi-disciplinary projects that include both designers and non-designers.
+I am a professional engineer (P Eng) and graphic designer (RGD) with proven expertise in building, enabling, and leading successful design teams, as well as facilitating complex cross-functional product development initiatives.

-Before attending design school, I worked for over 15 years as a mechanical engineer in a number of industry sectors, including automotive, computer hardware manufacturing, government, and consulting.
-My final engineering job was in the aerospace industry in North Carolina, designing and manufacturing air navigation and control surface positioning systems for US Navy fighter and electronic warfare aircraft.
-I also became an expert at navigating the byzantine intricacies of the US Federal Aviation Regulations—perhaps the most incomprehensible series of documents ever written.
+Before attending design school, I worked for more than 15 years as a mechanical engineer in a number of industry sectors, including automotive, computer hardware manufacturing, government, and consulting.
+My final purely engineering job was in the aerospace industry in North Carolina, designing and manufacturing air navigation and control surface positioning systems for US Navy fighter and electronic warfare aircraft.
+I also became an expert at navigating the byzantine intricacies of the US Federal Aviation Regulations — perhaps the most incomprehensible series of documents ever written.

 My ongoing interest in graphic design and typography, combined with an intense discomfort with the ethical implications of my role as part of the North American military/industrial complex, eventually led me to the Ontario College of Art & Design (now OCAD University), where I entered the graphic design program in 2004.